apache/nuttx/arch/README.txt

   - struct xcptcontext.
 This structures represents the saved context of a thread.

-  - uint32 irqsave(void) -- Used to disable all interrupts.
+  - irqstate_t irqsave(void) -- Used to disable all interrupts.

-  - void irqrestore(uint32 flags) -- Used to restore interrupt
+  - void irqrestore(irqstate_t flags) -- Used to restore interrupt
     enables to the same state as before irqsave was called.

   This file must also define NR_IRQS, the total number of IRQs supported